duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/00_skeleton/02_running_demos.md

     laptop $ dts duckiebot demo --duckiebot_name ![DUCKIEBOT_NAME] --demo_name ![DEMO_NAME] --package_name duckietown_demos

 where, similarly to above,  `![DEMO_NAME]` is the part before the `.launch` of a `![DEMO_NAME].launch` file.

+## Debug options
+You can open a terminal in the container running the demo you want by appending the option `--debug` to the command.
+An example is:

+    laptop $ dts duckiebot demo --duckiebot_name ![DUCKIEBOT_NAME] --demo_name ![DEMO_NAME] --package_name duckietown_demos --debug

+This enables you to access to the `ROS` debug informations of the nodes that are launched.